 In 1922, in response to a long-felt need for a Catholic Hospital in St. John’s, St. Clare’s Mercy Hospital came into being under the administration of the Sisters of Mercy.
 In 1958, the Sisters of Mercy entered into a new phase of ministry when they agreed to administer and operate the newly-constructed St. Patrick’s Mercy Home for the Aged and Infirm, located in the centre of St. John’s.

 With changing times new needs emerged.
-Sisters of Mercy responded in diverse forms of ministry, pastoral care of the sick, social work, ministering in correctional institutions, counselling, parish and diocesan ministry, youth ministry, spiritual direction, retreats, ministering to persons living with HIV and AIDS, promoting social justice issues and ecological awareness.
+Sisters of Mercy responded to needs in diverse forms of ministry: pastoral care of the sick, social work, ministering in correctional institutions, counselling, parish and diocesan ministry, youth ministry, spiritual direction, retreats, ministering to persons living with HIV and AIDS, promoting social justice issues and ecological awareness.

 In 1995 the first group of Mercy Associates was formed.
-In the following years the numbers continued to increase so that by the year 2008 there were more than one hundred Mercy Associates throughout the province.
+In the following years the numbers continued to increase so that there were more than one hundred Mercy Associates throughout the province.